verbb/formie/docs/get-started/configuration.md

 Users with **Export submissions** can export from reports without **Manage reports**.

-Scheduled email delivery also requires the `./craft formie/reports/run-scheduled` console command on a cron schedule.
+Scheduled email delivery requires a cron schedule.
+Use `./craft formie/cron/run` (recommended) or `./craft formie/reports/run-scheduled`.
 See [Scheduled reports](/reports/scheduled-reports).

 ### Alerts Configuration
 Supply additional email addresses to receive alert notifications, and optionally set `alertEmailsUserGroup` to a Craft user group UID to send alerts to every user in that group.